pavsob/Paint-Program---in-Java/README.md

 Recreation of the Microsoft's Paint application in Java

 ## Features
+Model–view–controller (MVC) software design pattern was used to recreate Microsoft's Paint application.

 -can draw various shapes - by default- Line, after clicking buttons- Rectangle, Ellipse, Line, Star
 -drawing is done by pressing and releasing the mouse button
 -check box decides whether Rectangle and Ellipse will be filled